Blog/Quality Assurance

 9. Independent.
 Test cases should be independent of each other, meaning they should not rely on the outcomes of previous test cases.
 This allows them to be executed in any order.

 11. Negative testing.
-Include test cases that focus on negative test scenarios, such as invalid inputs or unexpected user behavior.
+Include scenarios where a test fails, such as invalid inputs or unexpected user behavior.
 This ensures the application can handle errors gracefully.

 12. Automation friendly.
 If possible, design test cases that are suitable for test automation.
 This involves structuring them in a way that makes them easily convertible to automated scripts, reducing future manual effort.
 This allows you to devote more attention to complex test cases and get faster results.